Carbon removal & carbon neutrality

 Carbon removal certification schemes are still under development by various organizations and so certificates are not widely available.
 However, Zurich has so far sourced carbon removal certificates issued by Puro.earth which certifies companies operating carbon net-negative processes or products based on the Puro Standard.
 Removal is independently verified by a third party and CO2 Removal Certificates (CORCs) are issued through the Puro Registry.
 Our engagement with Puro.earth enables us to learn more quickly about emerging best practices.
 This is important in terms of calculation methodologies, auditing, understanding claims of permanence and ongoing project monitoring in an emerging industry that currently lacks globally consistent quality-assurance frameworks.
 Where removal solutions do not fall under the Puro.earth certification standard, we require projects to demonstrate strong scientific credentials such as a documented life cycle analysis.

-We have also sourced carbon removal certificates issued by Plan Vivo.
-Plan Vivo is a certification body that certifies projects against the Plan Vivo Carbon Standard (PV Climate) which is a tried and tested framework, developed with over 25 years of experience, for community and smallholder land-use and forestry projects.
+We have also sourced carbon removal certificates issued by Plan Vivo and Verra.
+Plan Vivo is a certification body that certifies projects against the Plan Vivo Carbon Standard (PV Climate) for community and smallholder land-use and forestry projects.
 Certified PV Climate projects can issue Plan Vivo Certificates (PVCs).
 Each PVC represents one metric ton of CO2e emission removal alongside other non-carbon benefits (climate adaptation, biodiversity protection, water provision, etc.).
+Verra operates the Verified Carbon Standard (VCS) Program and once certified, projects are eligible to be issued Verified Carbon Units (VCUs), with one VCU representing one metric tonne of carbon dioxide removed from the atmosphere.

 Where removal solutions do not fall under an independent certification standard, we require projects to demonstrate strong scientific credentials such as a documented life cycle analysis.